Prison rape in the United States

-Statistics
+Prevalence

 Research has shown that juveniles incarcerated with adults are five times more likely to report being victims of sexual assault than youth in juvenile facilities, and the suicide rate of juveniles in adult jails is 7.7 times higher than that of juvenile detention centers.

 In the United States, public awareness of the phenomenon of prison rape is a relatively recent development and estimates to its prevalence have varied widely for decades.
 In 1974 Carl Weiss and David James Friar wrote that 46 million Americans would one day be incarcerated; of that number, they claimed, 10 million would be raped.
 A 1992 estimate from the Federal Bureau of Prisons conjectured that between nine and 20 percent of inmates had been sexually assaulted.
 Studies in 1982 and 1996 both concluded that the rate was somewhere between 12 and 14 percent; the 1996 study, by Cindy Struckman-Johnson, concluded that 18 percent of assaults were carried out by prison staff.
 A 1986 study by Daniel Lockwood put the number at around 23 percent for maximum security prisons in New York.
 Christine Saum's 1994 survey of 101 inmates showed five had been sexually assaulted.

 Reported prison rape cases have drastically risen in recent years, although this may be partially attributed to an increase in counseling and reports.
 The threat of HIV, which affects many of those raped in prison, has also resulted in the increase of reported cases for the benefit of medical assistance.

 According to the study conducted by the United States Department of Justice for the year 2006, there were 2,205 allegations of inmate-on-inmate non-consensual sexual acts reported in the U.S. prison system, 262 of which were substantiated.

 According to one source, female-perpetrated sexual abuse of inmates is a particularly large problem in juvenile detention centers, where 90% of victims of staff abuse say a female correctional officer was the perpetrator.